weaviate/weaviate-io/developers/weaviate/configuration/indexing/inverted-indexes.md

 import TSCodeV3 from '!!raw-loader!/_includes/code/howto/indexes/indexes-v3.ts';
 import TSCodeV2 from '!!raw-loader!/_includes/code/howto/indexes/indexes-v2.ts';

-Properties use an [inverted indexes](/developers/weaviate/concepts/indexing#inverted-indexes), also known as keyword indexes, to make property searches more efficient.
+Properties use [inverted indexes](/developers/weaviate/concepts/indexing#inverted-indexes), also known as keyword indexes, to make property searches more efficient.
 Weaviate provides different kinds to inverted index so you can match better match the index to your data:

 - [indexSearchable](#indexSearchable)
 - [indexFilterable](#indexfilterable)